AgidiMaro/reliable-ai-agents/README.md

 ## What Comes Next

 Future work may apply this same blueprint to domains such as:
-- credit and loan decisioning
 - transaction monitoring
 - regulatory compliance assessments
+- third-party and operational risk decisioning

 The underlying design philosophy will remain the same.